MISP/MISP/docs/archive/xINSTALL.FreeBSD.md

 # INSTALLATION INSTRUCTIONS
-## for FreeBSD 11.2-amd64
+## for FreeBSD 12.0-amd64

 ### 0/ WIP /!\ You are warned, this does not work yet! /!\

 !!! warning
-    NOT working: pydeep, lief, py-yara, MAEC
+    NOT working: pydeep, lief

 {!generic/globalVariables.md!}